mapbox/mapbox-core-search-ios/README.md

-# MapboxSearchNative
+# MapboxCoreSearch
-MapboxSearchNative is the core search engine used in the Mapbox Search SDK.
+MapboxCoreSearch is the core search engine used in the Mapbox Search SDK.
 This repository contains the manifest for Swift Package Manager, making integrating the Mapbox Search SDK into your iOS projects easy.

 ## Mapbox Search SDK for iOS